HomeDev GuideAPI Reference

 Access an IFeedService

-When the Activity Streams feature is installed to an Optimizely Content Management System (CMS) site, with the feature's site integration package, you can get an instance of the Feed service from the inversion of control (IoC) container.
+When the Activity Streams feature is installed on an Optimizely Content Management System (CMS) site, with the feature's site integration package, you can get an instance of the Feed service from the inversion of control (IoC) container.

 Example: